 Consistency with the County Comprehensive Plan: The MD 6 (Charles Street) Pedestrian Safety Improvements & Community Enhancements Project is within the corporate limits of the Town of La Plata and is mentioned in support of the our mutual goals of improving traffic safety and creating a business friendly, walkable environment for our communities.
-Specific 'Comp Plan' goals showing the project's consistency include: Goal 5.3 Provide the public with adequate transportation facilities while simultaneously providing the opportunity for new development to continue in the County; Goal 5.4 Develop a circulation system that encourages the separation of through and local traffic; Goal 5.7 Plan improvements to the overall County transportation network to correspond to and support the overall land use plan; and, Goal 5.8 Develop and coordinate land use and transportation improvements that focus on reducing the imbalance of jobs/housing in Charles County.
+Specific 'Comp Plan' goals showing the project's consistency include: Goal 8.5 Develop a circulation system that encourages the separation of through and local traffic; Goal 8.8 Develop and coordinate land use and transportation improvements that focus on reducing the imbalance of jobs/housing in Charles County; and, Goal 8.16 Ensure development projects provide sidewalk, shared-use path, and trail connections to promote the expansion of the bicycle and pedestrian facility network.